ITZHAK KUREK, PhD

 Mr. McKee received his Master of Science in Technology Commercialization from the Red McCombs School of Business at the University of Texas, Austin.
-He holds a JD from the University of Huston, Texas and a BS in Microbiology from The University of Texas, Austin.
+He holds a JD from the University of Houston Law Center and a BS in Microbiology from The University of Texas, Austin.
 Mr. McKee has also completed the UDACITY Machine Learning Engineer Nanodegree.

 CCO & Co-Founder